 Finland's Demigod produced one album worthy of its name before falling into turmoil with line-up changes, label distrust and a lack of commitment.
-When the decision to change the band name was reversed, the band recorded a demo simply called Promo '94 which proved the band still has what it takes to produce fantastic death metal, but it just was not to be.
+When the decision to change the band name was reversed, the band recorded a demo simply called Promo ‘94, which proved the band still had what it takes to produce fantastic death metal, but it just was not to be.
+Then again, the band was so fed up with the music industry that Dave Rotten of Drowned/Repulse/Xtreem had us at Metallian dub him the band’s Promo ’94.
+The band would not send him one.
 Over the years, fans have rumoured a return of these death metallers but nothing concrete has developed.
+Finland's Demigod was supposed to record for Repulse, but had to abandon all plans after vocalist Esa relocated to London, England in 1999.
 2001 brought news that the band is now on Spikefarm and recording.
 An album is finally released.
 Shortly thereafter Seppo Taatila left and was replaced by ex-Torn man Tuomo Latvala.
 This man finds some success in Torture Killer.
 Xtreem Music (follow-up to Drowned) reissued the band’s debut, with bonus demo material in early 2006.
 The group also returned to the Spanish label for its Let Chaos Prevail album.
 The disc was recorded a year earlier independently by the band.
 The band’s sole original member was guitarist Kiiski.
 The band parted ways with guitarist Tero Laitinen and recruited Tuomas Karppinen of Torture Killer instead in 2007.
 November of 2008 brought news that Demigod had once again thrown in the towel.
 Xtreem Music had coincidentally just issued T-shirts featuring the artwork from The Slumber OF Sullen Eyes album.

 DEMIGOD - SLUMBER OF SULLEN EYES - XTREEM